This article was updated on June 15, 2018.

 Big Data and HCM for Deeper Insights

-As experienced CFOs well know, measuring the returns on any kind of investment is a complicated endeavor, especially when it comes to human capital investments.
+As experienced finance leaders well know, measuring the returns on any kind of investment is a complicated endeavor, especially when it comes to human capital investments.
 It's difficult to make a straight-line connection between, say, incrementally increasing benefits and seeing higher levels of productivity.
 Life and business are dependent on the intricate array of dynamic, fluid interactions.

 A CFO Magazine article warns that "today, predictive analytics in human capital too often means searching for the straight lines.
 Yes, higher pay and valued co-workers can reduce employee turnover, but they only work up to a point.
 Smart leaders will look for inflection points, and that requires thinking about sets and conditions."